Tender little jam cookies made with a buttery toasted almond dough.

 - Toast the whole almonds on a baking sheet until they smell toasty and start to turn golden, about 10 minutes.
 Cool, then pulse in a food processor until they form fine crumbs.

-- Whisk together the almonds, baking powder, salt and flour in a bowl until blended.
+- Whisk together the almond meal, baking powder, salt and flour in a bowl until blended.

-- On a lightly floured surface, divide dough into 4 pieces; use your hands to roll each piece into logs about 8 inches long; arrange the logs on a rimmed baking sheet lined with parchment.
-Bake 12 – 15 minutes – the surface should be starting to become firm and dry.
+- On a lightly floured surface, divide dough into 4 pieces.
+Use your hands to roll each piece into logs about 8 inches long.

 - Lay the handle of a wooden spoon lengthwise along each log, pressing down to form a trench.
 If using amaretto, stir into the jam.
-Spoon jam evenly into trench; return to the oven and bake an additional 10 minutes or so, until the edges turn lightly golden.
+Spoon jam evenly into trench.
+Return cookies to the oven and bake an additional 20 - 25 minutes, until the edges turn lightly golden and the cookies are feel firm to the touch.
 Sprinkle the tops with the sliced almonds, and transfer to a rack to cool.

 - With a large sharp knife, cut the logs on the diagonal into slices.